brucemack/brucemack.github.io/_posts/2025-10-24-asl-usb-audio.md

 * Schematic for the UCI90: https://allscan.info/images/UCI90/UCI90-v0.97-sch.jpg
 * Datasheet for the CM108B: https://www.micros.com.pl/mediaserver/info-uicm108b.pdf
 * See: https://docs.kernel.org/hid/hidraw.html for information on Linux USB controls.

+My testing was done on a Raspberry Pi 5 using the stock OS.
+No special drivers we required to use the UCI90.

 The CM108B chip allows GPIO pins to be read via USB HID registers.
 Here's the code that can read 4 bytes of data out of the box via the HID